soussani/Business_Intelligence_Project/README.md

 # Business Intelligence Project

+## Project OverviewDimensional Data Pipeline Project Documentation

-## Project Overview
+## Overview

-This project automates ETL (Extract, Transform, Load) operations on a SQL Server database using Python.
-The database is managed through SQL Server, while the ETL logic is implemented using various Python scripts.
+This project implements an end-to-end ETL (Extract, Transform, Load) pipeline to process raw data from staging tables into dimensional tables.
+The pipeline is designed for SQL Server and includes functionality to reset databases, load raw data, execute table creation scripts, and run ETL workflows.

 ---